Kreal11/sql-unit-15/README.md

 ## Struture

-The repository contains folder "tables" where all queries and answers for 4 tables are located: concept, concept_ancestor, concept_relationship, and concept_synonym.
+The repository contains a folder "tables" where all queries and answers for 4 tables are located: concept, concept_ancestor, concept_relationship, and concept_synonym.

 ## Code style